NZiozis/CSE308/gui/README.md

 # GUI

 ## Potential GUI Components
+0. See image for use other use cases
 1. Pause, Play, Step controls for runtime
 2. Legal Guidelines (in the information-bar)
 3. (optional) Color theme choices for the map